Skip to main content

 startAfter / endBefore (exclusive)

-startAfter and endBefore are the exclusive versions — they exclude the boundary value itself.
+startAfter and endBefore are the exclusive versions.
+They exclude the boundary value itself.

 Key tiebreaker

-When multiple children have the same sort value, startAt, endAt, startAfter, endBefore, and equalTo all accept an optional second parameter — a key — to disambiguate.
+When multiple children have the same sort value, startAt, endAt, startAfter, endBefore, and equalTo all accept an optional second parameter (a key) to disambiguate.
 This is essential for pagination over data with duplicate values.

 Without the key parameter, startAt(250) would include all children with score 250.
 With the key, Lark skips past alice and starts at the next child with that score (or the next score above it).